Investing Investing Basics

 How do I start investing in art?

-You can start investing in art by visiting online auctions, going to art fairs, or even signing up with a fractional platform like Masterworks or Public to get shares of art.
+You can start investing in art by visiting online auctions, going to art fairs, or even signing up with a fractional platform like Masterworks or Public to purchase shares of art.
 If you’re interested in digital art, buying through an NFT platform can be one way to start investing in art.

 How much money do you need to invest in art?

 How much money you need to start investing in art depends on what you decide to buy.
 If you want to buy a famous artwork, you might need millions of dollars.
 If you want to get involved with fractional art investing, you might only need $1,000 to get started.
 You can also find NFTs and artwork at some galleries and fairs for less than $1,000.
-Read our Masterworks review for more info on getting started in art investing without a lot of money.

 Is art investing profitable?